 A grade of S (satisfactory) or U (unsatisfactory) is assigned in all noncredit courses.
-A grade of P (passing) or F (failing) is assigned in some courses.
-(See Pass-Fail System Option).
+A grade of P (passing) or F (failing) is assigned in some courses (see Section 5.12).
 A grade of AU (audit) or N (not reported) is also assigned in some courses.